 Beckley – All Saints

-(image) The rebuilding of the rest started in the late C13 with the south arcade, which has octagonal piers and double-chamfered arches.
+The rebuilding of the rest started in the late C13 with the south arcade, which has octagonal piers and double-chamfered arches.
 On the square west respond the arch springs from a grotesque head-corbel (renewed).
 The north arcade has more steeply pointed arches and the head-corbel on the west respond is old.
 Godfrey called it C14 (see 2), but the differences are slight, so it is early C14 at the latest.
-Sir Stephen Glynne stated in 1868 (SNQ 16 (May 1965) p163) that the arcades had been removed for galleries.
+In 1868 Sir Stephen Glynne noted (SRS 101 p26) that the arcades had been removed for galleries.
 In fact, only the two easternmost arches had been replaced by single ones (B 49 p568), so the former arrangement could be accurately copied.
 Though restored, the main roof-timbers remain.
 The cinquefoiled west lancet of the south aisle looks late C13 or C14 and supports the belief that the south aisle is of much the same date as the north, where there is a similar one.
 The other windows are too restored for certainty, but the Burrell Collection drawing (1784) shows what seems to be one of three trefoiled lights east of the porch, not unlike the present ones.
 The porch also looks C14, notably the chamfered arch and side-openings; it is of stone, not timber (as stated in BE p413).
 The elliptical head of the otherwise renewed doorway is old, like the blocked moulded north doorway.

-The junction between nave and chancel is remarkable.
+The junction between nave and chancel is remarkable, but is primarily C19 in its present form.
 Thicker octagonal piers each side are an integral part of the arcades and thus date from around 1300.
-They serve both as the east responds of the arcades and the jambs of the chancel arch, which extends the full width of the nave with a head of two hollow chamfers.
-The half-timbered wall above, though C19, is said to follow what was there before and was possibly intended to reduce pressure on the broad arch (B 49 ibid).
+They serve both as the east responds of the arcades and the jambs of the chancel arch, which extends the full width of the nave with a head of two hollow chamfers which must date from the C19 restoration.
+The half-timbered wall above, though equally C19, is said to follow what was there before and being lighter was possibly intended to reduce pressure on the broad arch (B 49 ibid).
 The north pier also supports an arch from the aisle into the north chapel.
 Its head has two chamfers with another grotesque corbel on the outer respond.
 Finally, the pier forms the western end of an arch from the chancel into the north chapel, with a semi-octagonal east respond.
 The effect of openness has few parallels.
 This is the more so since the pier opposite was made to match when a south chapel was added in the C19.
 To the north, the upper entrance to the roodloft, originally reached by a wooden stair in the chapel, is, unusually, east of the arch to the chancel.

 C16 to C18 changes were extensive.
 Sir Stephen Glynne, the Burrell and Sharpe Collection (1804) drawings tell a similar story.
-Large dormers lit galleries in the nave with plain post-Reformation windows in the north aisle – the diocesan survey of 1724 calls the north side new built (SRS 78 p103).
+Large dormers lit galleries in the nave with plain post-Reformation windows in the north aisle – the diocesan survey of 1724 calls the north side ‘new built’ (SRS 78 p103).
 Adelaide Tracy (IV p92) (undated but before 1857) shows similar windows to the south.
-Inside, as well as the partial removal of the arcades, the chancel arch was altered to house a large pulpit.
+Inside, as well as the partial removal of the arcades, the head of the chancel arch was removed to house a large pulpit.
+On the evidence of the Burrell (1784) and Sharpe (1804) drawings, David Parsons (SRS 101 p27) suggests that this work was probably done during the intervening period.

-There was a tentative inquiry in 1840 to the ICBS mentioning plans for the rebuilding of the church by J Elliott and J Plowman (the latter of whom had just rebuilt the rectory (Colvin (4th ed) p817), but there seems to have been no restoration before that of 1885 by Sir R Blomfield, who claimed it as an early work (see 1).
+The church must have been in a sorry state after these changes and there was a tentative inquiry in 1840 to the ICBS mentioning plans for the rebuilding of the church by J Elliott and J Plowman (the latter of whom had just rebuilt the rectory (Colvin (4th ed) p817), but there seems to have been no restoration before that of 1885 by Sir R Blomfield, who in old age claimed it as an early work (see 1).
 He may have owed the commission to his then impending marriage to a member of the Burra family of Rye nearby (Fellows p97).
 He rebuilt the tower arch and east parts of the arcades, the chancel arch and much of the chancel, and added a new south chapel like the north one, the work costing around £2,500 (ESDBB).
 In describing the work as ’emphatically a restoration’ (as opposed to a reconstruction) ESDBB notes Blomfield’s re-use of old material wherever possible.
 Blomfield later worked in a rather ponderous Renaissance style, but Beckley shows a lighter side.
 The windows of the south chapel have curiously playful tracery and he makes a feature of the half timbering over the chancel arch.
 It compliments neatly his distinctly incorrect hammerbeam roof in the chancel.
 Outside, he retained and embellished the dormers each side in order to provide better light and he retained the later brick south buttress of the tower.
 There were further repairs in 1968-70 by R C Cox (ICBS).

 Altar rails: (Tower arch) Re-used late C17 twisted balusters, set in a kind of screen.